top of page

 Sunset at Clearwater Beach

-Based on my experience, breathing exercises help too (for example, inhale for 8 seconds, hold for 16, and exhale for 4, or some other similar combinations), especially if you’re a little tired and your body may need oxygenation.
-If done for at least five to ten minutes, one should find an energy bolt.
+Based on my experience, breathing exercises are also beneficial (for example, inhale for 8 seconds, hold for 16, and exhale for 4, or some other similar combination), especially when you’re a little tired and your body needs oxygenation.
+If done for at least five to ten minutes, one should be able to find an energy bolt.

-To be transparent, safety is a critical part of driving, whether it takes one or more days to accomplish.
-Through my auto insurance carrier (Amica Insurance), I often enroll in defensive driving courses to improve my skills as a driver.
+To be transparent, safety is a critical aspect of driving, whether it takes one day or multiple days to accomplish.
+Through my auto insurance carrier, Amica Insurance, I often enroll in defensive driving courses to enhance my driving skills.
 On such a long trip, you need to be defensive and anticipate what other drivers may do.
 My goal is to be focused when driving such a long distance -- if I'm emotionally or physically tired, it's foolish to continue.
 If both drivers are exhausted, the prudent approach is to rest or nap at a rest stop.

-Flexibility with this trip of driving from Chicago to Tampa is critical as you have to factor in accidents, traffic, and weather issues.
-If you’re focused on leaving on a Saturday but rain is forecasted for half the trip, could you leave a day earlier or later?
+Flexibility with this trip of driving from Chicago to Tampa is critical, as you have to factor in accidents, traffic, and weather issues.
+If you’re focused on leaving on a Saturday but rain is forecasted for half of the trip, could you consider leaving a day earlier or later?
 Being agile when you embark can be very helpful in the long run.
-Steady rain, heavy traffic, and sometimes downpours through the Smoky Mountains and navigating the entire state of Georgia can make it seem like the trip will never end.
+Steady rain, heavy traffic, and sometimes downpours through the Smoky Mountains, combined with navigating the entire state of Georgia, can make the trip seem like it will never end.

 One Final Note:

 It's quite a challenge to do this trip in a 24-hour period.
 However, what are the alternatives?
 If you've traveled this route many times, there are virtually no tourist sites that we haven't seen.
-My wife and I have experienced securing a hotel during the trip, but it's not always efficient or pleasant.
+My wife and I have often experienced difficulties securing a hotel during our trips, but it's not always efficient or pleasant.
 You may be "amped up" from driving, so if you get a hotel at 9 p.m., sleep isn't necessarily around the corner.
 How much luggage do you schlep into the hotel?
 Where's a good place to get a pizza?
-We don't always sleep well in a hotel and invariably may not get on the road until 9 a.m.
-Again, taking two days may be necessary but may interfere with the flow of the driving trip.
+We don't always sleep well in a hotel, and we may not get on the road until 9 a.m.
+We may not get on the road until 9 a.m.
+Again, taking two days may be necessary, but it could disrupt the flow of the driving trip.

 One Final, Final Note:

-Based on my experience, try to avoid leaving Florida at the end of the month in March or April.
+Based on my experience, I recommend avoiding leaving Florida at the end of March or April, as it tends to be a busy time.
 That's when many snowbirds are headed back north for the spring.
-It's not just the additional traffic you need to contend with; it's also pickup trucks carrying campers or boats, or you'll also find RVs towing a car behind.
-The last thing you want to do leaving Florida is contend with additional traffic, even if you leave the Tampa area at 2 a.m.
+It's not just the additional traffic you need to contend with; you'll also encounter pickup trucks carrying campers or boats, or RVs towing a car behind them.
+The last thing you want to do when leaving Florida is contend with additional traffic, even if you leave the Tampa area at 2 a.m.

 bottom of page